Createdd/Writing/2020/articles/pythonApi.md

 zappa update dev
 ```

-# 4. Set up rapidAPI

-To set up the API on a market we need to first open and restrict it on AWS and then set it up on the market platform.

 ## AWS API Gateway

+To set up the API on a market we need to first restrict its usage with an API-key and then set it up on the market platform.

 1. Go to your AWS Console and go to API gateway
 2. Click on your API